Anal fissure experiences

 Fissure and relationships

-How people navigate telling partners about their anal fissure, the impact on intimacy and sex life, the isolation of a condition you cannot easily explain, and how couples adapt together.
+How people navigate telling partners about their anal fissure, the impact on intimacy and sex life, the isolation of a condition you cannot easily explain.

 Read preview →